Christian nationalism on the rise in some GOP campaigns

 “People are afraid to speak up for these values because they are afraid that the left is going to slap a label like ‘racist’ or ‘Christian nationalist’ on them,” Thompson said.
 “I don’t care about those labels, because my wife, children, church and community know who I am.”

-Pastor Jack Hibbs of Calvary Chapel Chino Hills in Chino Hills, California, has also sought to influence local elections.
-While he does not let candidates campaign at the church, he frequently offers endorsements as a way of signaling to his flock those who are “pro-family, pro-life and pro-freedom.”
+Pastor Jack Hibbs of Calvary Chapel Chino Hills in Chino Hills, Calif., has also sought to influence local elections.
+While he does not let candidates campaign at the church, he frequently offers endorsements.

 But “the hair on my neck goes up” when he hears the term “Christian nationalism,” he said.
 And he was embarrassed to see Christian imagery during the Jan.
 6 riot: “That was a sad day, to see those sacred symbols and words pimped like that.”